CharlesShuller/fts-result/README.md

 ===============================================================================
 Result is a type used extensively in functional programming (in Haskell, you should refer to the Data.Either package).
 It's chief value is to handle error propigation in a purely functional way.
-It is extremely simmilar to Maybe.
+It's a lot like an enhanced version of Maybe.

 From a different perspective, we use result to avoid _handling_ exceptions.
 Throwing an exception can still be purely functional, but catching exceptions